 How to Test and Confirm Your Best Posting Times

 Your analytics and past performance have given you a strong hypothesis.
 Now it's time to run a structured experiment to confirm your findings and remove any guesswork.
+For a broader look at timing across every network, see our guide on the best time to post on social media.
 This process will give you a proven, data-backed time slot for your most important content.

 Step 1: Set Up a Controlled A/B Test